-At September 30th, the Genesis property was comprised of 46 mineral claims, totalling 198,763 hectares (491,154 acres), located northeast of Saskatchewan's Athabasca Basin, and within the prospective Wollaston-Mudjatk Transition Zone that hosts all of Canada's operating uranium mines within the boundaries of the basin.
-The Genesis claims begin 25 km to the Northeast of Eagle Point uranium mine operated by Cameco Corporation, and the claims extend 90 kilometers to the Northeast along this prospective geological and structural domain, to the Manitoba border.
+At March 31, 2015, the Genesis property was comprised of 53 mineral claims, totalling 200,677 hectares (495,883 acres), located northeast of Saskatchewan's Athabasca Basin, and within the prospective Wollaston-Mudjatk Transition Zone that hosts all of Canada's operating uranium mines within the boundaries of the basin.
+The Genesis claims begin 25 km to the Northeast of Eagle Point uranium mine operated by Cameco Corporation, and the claims extend 90 kilometres to the Northeast along this prospective geological and structural domain, to the Manitoba border.

 Until recently, explorers focused on targeting uranium mineralization within the current boundaries of the Athabasca Basin, even though many of the high-grade resources are located within basement rocks lying beneath the basin.
-Recent discoveries, such as Fission Uranium Corp.'s Patterson Lake South, which are hosted by basement rocks but are clearly outside current basin boundaries, have renewed interest in exploration of areas outside of the basin, having known uranium showings and favorable structural settings within basement host rocks.
+Recent discoveries, such as Fission Uranium Corp.'s Patterson Lake South (the RRR deposit), which are hosted by basement rocks but are clearly outside current basin boundaries, have renewed interest in exploration of areas outside of the basin, having known uranium showings and favorable structural settings within basement host rocks.

 The Genesis Property covers regional host rocks known to host uranium mineralization.
-The project area has previously been explored by Roughrider Uranium Corp., Triex Minerals Corporation, CanAlaska Uranium Ltd., and the geological surveys of Saskatchewan and Canada.
+The project area has previously been explored by Dennison Mines Limited, Roughrider Uranium Corp., Triex Minerals Corporation, CanAlaska Uranium Ltd., and the geological surveys of Saskatchewan and Canada.
 Past exploration included lake sediment and soil geochemical surveys, airborne geophysical surveys, ground radiometric surveys, geological mapping and prospecting.
-A compilation of this historic work by Kivalliq management, which outlined 30 uranium showings and several known uranium-bearing boulder trains helped to outline eight target areas that display multi-variant anomalism including combinations of geophysical conductors and/or existing lake sediment, boulder or outcrop uranium or indicator element geochemical anomalies.
+A compilation by Kivalliq management of this historic work, which outlined 30 uranium showings and several known uranium-bearing boulder trains, helped to outline eight target areas that display multi-variant anomalism including combinations of geophysical conductors and/or existing lake sediment, boulder or outcrop uranium or indicator element geochemical anomalies.

-With its partner Kivalliq, Roughrider developed a multi-approach, first phase exploration program designed to refine targets for a 2015 drill program and also create a number of secondary targets for further follow-up exploration.
+With its partner Kivalliq, Roughrider developed a multi-approach, first phase exploration program designed to identify high priority targets for a future drill program, and also to suggest a number of secondary targets for further follow-up exploration.
 The eight target areas selected were explored with airborne electromagnetic ("EM"), magnetic and radiometric geophysics and lake sediment geochemical sampling, and various combinations of grid-controlled soil geochemical sampling and orientation biogeochemical sampling, mapping and prospecting.
-Exploration fieldwork started on July 18th and was completed September 10, 2014.
+Exploration fieldwork for the 2014 Phase 1 program started on July 18th and was completed September 10, 2014.